Curriculum Notes Year 9

 Resources and Information

-The focus will be on developing both analytical skills from which to gather information and the ability to write logical concise responses making use of appropriate evindence to support their reasoned answer.
+The focus will be on developing both analytical skills from which to gather information and the ability to write logical concise responses making use of appropriate evidence to support their reasoned answer.
 The syllabus will give them a wider understanding of the world key areas and issues facing the planet.
-Assessment will be ongoing with regular small assessments and examination in the Spring and Summer Terms
+Assessment will be ongoing with regular small assessments and examination in the Spring and Summer Terms.

 The VLE along with their associated textbooks provide a good range of resources from which to develop their understanding.
-It important to stay abreast of what is going on in the media and then apply knowledge to understand the impact of events.
+It is important to stay up to date with current events in the media to

 Computing